Quark-Gluon Plasma and Topological Quantum Fields Theory: Bosonic Effective Action

 \section{Bosonic Effective Action}

-Both for mathematical and physical reasons, in a strongly coupled many-body system, what we observed are gauge invariant responses to external (in practice electromagnetic) probe, and hence the notion of response is more proper than the unobserved microscopic fundamental particles.
-The bosonization approach starts from replacing the fermionic fundamental quarks by the responses to an external weak U(1) gauge field being a source minimally coupling to them, where The $\psi$ are quarks, $G_{\mu}$ are gluon gauge fields, $\mu$ is the chemical potential, $A_{\mu}^{ex}$ are external U(1) source, and $S_{YM}[G]$ is the Yang-Mills action for gluons.
-The form of $Z[A^{ex}]$ can be determined as follows.
-By using the U(1) gauge invariance $Z[A^{ex}]=Z[A^{ex}+a]$, where $a$ is a pure gauge, i.e. $f_{\alpha\beta}(a)=\partial_{\alpha}a_{\beta}-\partial_{\beta}a_{\alpha}=0$.
-The pure gauge condition can be imposed by inserting a delta function into the functional integral, The delta function can be exponentiated by introducing an auxiliary anti-symmetric 2-form gauge fields $b_{\mu\nu}$ as Lagrangian multipliers,
+Both for mathematical and physical reasons, in a strongly coupled many-body system, what we observed are gauge invariant responses to external (in practice electromagnetic) probe, and hence the notion of response, especially linear response, is more proper than the unobserved microscopic fundamental particles.
+The bosonization approach starts from replacing the fermionic fundamental quarks by the responses to an external weak U(1) gauge field being a source minimally coupling to them,